 You can already imagine how magical this is.
-In Fontes, Risco or Cascata do Laboreiro, majestic waterfalls cascade into stunning pools and the combination is truly stirring.
+In Fontes, Risco (in Madeira island) or Cascata do Laboreiro (in Peneda-Gerês National Park), majestic waterfalls cascade into stunning pools and the combination is truly stirring.
 Hop into your prettiest swimwear and get ready to bathe like a water nymph or swim in the serene pools.
 It’s a one of a kind romantic moment.

 7. River Paiva Boardwalk

-The River Paiva is considered the most beautiful river in the world.
+The River Paiva is considered to be one of the most beautiful rivers in the country.
 Go armed with your camera because you don’t want to miss its natural beauty and keep some memories with you forever.
 Extending on the left bank, the beautiful boardwalk allows you to meander along the length of this timeless river and just soak in the sounds of nature and the deep green forest that fringes its shores.

 8. Douro River Cruises

 There may be nothing as romantic as a lazy, luxurious cruise along a river.
 But when it is the Douro, you get a few extra thrills.
 The cruise flows past the ancient wine estates of the region and you’ll see hills that are lush with vineyards.
 It’s the perfect date night experience and this romantic river cruise will remain with you as a fond memory forever.